JohnAnderson777/Notes/computer-science.md

 - Paging - physical addressing || segmentation - logical addressing
 - Paging - fixed size memory blocks || segmentation - variable length memory blocks

+### Scheduling - how CPU time allocated in multi-access system
+Round Robin - each job has time slice - if not done in time, move to back
+ - Adv: equal time for all jobs, fair
+ - Dis: Longer jobs take much longer, no job priority FCFS - a queue - first job arrives, executes until complete || Adv: easy to implement
+ - Dis: no job priority
+Shortest Remaining Time - SRT - completion time estimated as a job arrives - job with SRT executed
+  - new shorter jobs can take over from current job mid-process Shortest Job First - total exe time estimaed by user - waiting job with shortest time goes after current job done
+- Adv: throughput increased, shorter jobs quickly done
+- Dis; no job priority, long job starvation if jobs keep getting added Multi-level feedback queue - multiple queues created with priority levels
+- if job uses too much CPU time - moved to lower priority queue
+- jobs moved up if waited a long time
+- Dis: hard/long to implement

+### Types of OS
+Distributed - run across multiple devices - load of task spread across multiple processors Embedded - small range of specific tasks  catered to specific device
+ - limited functionality, hard to update
+ - Consume lowest power
+Multi-tasking - user can do tasks simultaneously
+ - time-slicing used to switch quickly between programs & apps in memory Multi-user - many users on one computer (at same time)
+ - scheduling used to allocate CPU time fairly, prevent processor starvation Real-time - used in time-critical systems - performs tasks in guaranteed time frame

+## Types of Programming Languages
+Programming Paradigm - different approaches to using a language to solve a problem / style of programming:
+Imperative - specifies actions to perform with input:
+1) Procedural - easy to write & interpret - sequence of instructions within procedures - Python, Pascal, C#
+2) OOP - focuses on reusability, easy to update & maintain - Java, C++,

+Declarative - states desired result, language finds best way of solving it
+- SQL (create,amend,query databases)
+- how solution obtained abstracted from user:
+1) Functional - reuse set of functions - made up of function calls, often combined within each other
+   - linked closely to maths
+   - Haskell, Javascript
+2) Logic - defines set of facts based on problem, queries for answers to problems - consists of logical statements - Prolog

+Structured - uses sequence,selection,iteration and recursion, not 'goto' statements (subsection of procedural)
+- modular techniques split large problem to manageable chunks

+Assembly Language - mnemonics - easier to use than machine code
+- each mnemonic represented by numeric code
+- commands processor-specific - directly interacts with CPU registers

 ## Databases
 Lossy compression - remove unneeded info - less file size, worse quality